yesjehmi/openai-realtime-agents/README.md

 This is a demonstration of more advanced patterns for voice agents, using the OpenAI Realtime API and the OpenAI Agents SDK.

+## About the OpenAI Agents SDK

+This project uses the [OpenAI Agents SDK](https://github.com/openai/openai-agents), a toolkit for building, managing, and deploying advanced AI agents.
+The SDK provides:

+- A unified interface for defining agent behaviors and tool integrations.
+- Built-in support for agent orchestration, state management, and event handling.
+- Easy integration with the OpenAI Realtime API for low-latency, streaming interactions.
+- Extensible patterns for multi-agent collaboration, handoffs, tool use, and guardrails.

+For full documentation, guides, and API references, see the official [OpenAI Agents SDK Documentation](https://github.com/openai/openai-agents#readme).

-** NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).
+**NOTE:** For a version that does not use the OpenAI Agents SDK, see the [branch without-agents-sdk](https://github.com/openai/openai-realtime-agents/tree/without-agents-sdk).

 There are two main patterns demonstrated:
 1. **Chat-Supervisor:** A realtime-based chat agent interacts with the user and handles basic tasks, while a more intelligent, text-based supervisor model (e.g., `gpt-4.1`) is used extensively for tool calls and more complex responses.
 This approach provides an easy onramp and high-quality answers, with a small increase in latency.